 - Move the vegetables to one side of the wok and add the rice noodles into the space.

-- Pour in the sauce and add the curry and turmeric powder to the wok and then stir well.4 tbsp curry powder, 1 tsp turmeric powder
+- Pour in the sauce and add the curry and turmeric powder to the wok and then stir well.4 tablespoon curry powder, 1 teaspoon turmeric powder

 - Stir everything together with tongs until the noodles turn yellow and everything is well coated.